-Case studies will be preceded by a brief understanding of the meaning of development, multilevel planning and planning regions.
-These case studies will be undertaken with reference to the advantages and disadvantages that have accrued to the people and area - aspects covered will be their geographical location, resource base, developmental history, present trends of population, occupations, agriculture and industrial activities, issues of development.
+Understanding of the meaning of development, multilevel planning and planning regions.
+The case studies will be undertaken with reference to the advantages and disadvantages that have accrued to the people and area - aspects covered will be their geographical location, resource base, developmental history, agriculture and industrial activities, issues of development.

-- 1. Area development in Chattisgarh region mining, silk industry and farming. - 2.
+- 1. Area development in Chhattisgarh region mining, silk industry and farming. - 2.
 Electronics industry in Bengaluru- reasons for its development, extent, national and international linkages and problems. - 3.
 Growth of Haldia port, its industries and hinterland.